jataware/views2_ensemble/README.md

  6. See results from model in results folder.

-The third method is through the world modeler's supermaas framework.
+ **III**: The third method is through the world modeler's supermaas framework.
 That process is not available to the public yet so I will not explain that process here.
 To learn more about world modelers you can read the summary here:  https://www.darpa.mil/program/world-modelers.

 ## Inputs